evgenyneu/Dodo/README.md

 ## Setup

-There are three ways you can add Dodo to your project.
+There are two ways you can add Dodo to your project.

 **Setup with Carthage (iOS 8+)**